Will Fed easing spur China's central bank into quick action?

 The 18th Communist Party Congress, at which China's next top leaders are likely to be unveiled, is set for October.

-Under the banner of policy 'fine-tuning", the central bank cut interest rates twice in June and July and lowered banks' reserve requirement ratio three times since late 2011, freeing an estimated 1.2 trillion yuan (118 billion pounds) for boosting loans.
+Under the banner of policy 'fine-tuning", the central bank cut interest rates twice in June and July and lowered banks' reserve requirement ratio (RRR) three times since late 2011, freeing an estimated 1.2 trillion yuan for boosting loans.

 "The chances of policy easing are slim in the near term, but we cannot rule out a cut in RRR or interest rates," said You Hongye, an economist at China Essence Securities in Beijing.